frederickaplan/fdh/files/PART4/fdh-4-1.md

 A painting has more chances to survive when displayed and restored, rather than stored away in a basement.

+User are fondamental (see next chapter)

+Digital archives are fragile, volative.

+They surive only if they are used.

 Transformation and reinterpretation is a consequence of not being forgotten.
 ---